syncfusion-content/fileformat-docs/File-Formats/Presentation/create-edit-slide-transitions-in-powerpoint-presentation-slides-cs-vb-net.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Slide-transitions/Apply-PowerPoint-slide-transition).

 ## Modify a transition effect applied to a PowerPoint slide

 You can edit the transition effects that already applied to the PowerPoint slides.
 Refer to the following code example.